-A website full of spelling and grammar mistakes will undermine all of your marketing efforts and attempts to establish your business as experts in your industry.
+A website full of spelling and grammar mistakes will undermine all of your marketing efforts and attempts to establish your business as an expert in your industry.

-If grammar and spelling aren’t your forte’, then consider hiring a professional copywriter to generate your content for you.
-By hiring a professional, you can have trust in your web content that it will do what you have it for, and that’s sales.
+If grammar and spelling aren’t your forte, then consider hiring a professional copywriter to generate your content for you.
+By hiring a professional, you can trust in your web content that it will do what you have it for, and that’s sales.